openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

                [Conf file]
 ```
 ### High Level Design of Replica ScaleDown
-CStor-volume-mgmt watches for CStorVolume and update DesiredReplicationFactor
+CStor-volume-mgmt watches for CStorVolume CR and update DesiredReplicationFactor
-and Replica list in istgt.conf with available replicas.
-If there is decreased
+and known replica list in istgt.conf with available replicas only when user modifes the
-change in DesiredReplicationFactor, cstor-volume-mgmt will trigger istgtcontrol
+CStorvolume CR.
+If there is decreased change in DesiredReplicationFactor,
+cstor-volume-mgmt will update istgt.conf file and trigger istgtcontrol command so
-command so that istgt will updates volume configuration during runtime.
-On
+that istgt will updates volume configuration during runtime.
+On success of
-success of istgtcontrol command status part of CStorVolume CR will be updated
+istgtcontrol command status part of CStorVolume CR will be updated else
-else cstor-volume-mgmt controller will execute same process during next sync time.
+cstor-volume-mgmt controller will execute same process during next sync time.

 Command triggered by cstor-volume-mgmt during replica scaledown case:
 istgtcontrol drf <volume_name> <available_replica_id_list>